 chapter image || love_jillmarie @ TDA

 I’m in a glass room, and it’s peaceful.
 There’s no one inside.
 At least, not that I can see.
 I turn to the right and I see the small, slim silhouette of a person by the side again, curled into a ball and weeping, its voice distorted and unrecognizable.
 That is, until the silhouette looks up at me.

 According to Rose, it took two buckets of ice cold water and an hour of Hugo’s screeching to wake me up from inside my head.
 In fact, the first thing I see when my eyes open are familiar faces staring down at me in concern.

+Damn it.
 I can see Albus too – there’s no way I can explain this to him.

 “Bella!”
 Rose grabs my shoulders tight and smothers me in a hug, tears streaming down her face.
 “That was the scariest thing I have ever witnessed, I’m not joking.”
 I can’t properly understand her through the tears and the sobs, but I pat her back softly, still unsure of everything.
 I still don’t feel like I deserve her concern after everything I’ve put her through.

 “Is Bella okay?”
 I hear a younger boy’s voice pop up from the distance, and I turn to see Hugo bound over to me, attacking me with one of his hugs.
 “What did you do?
 You should’ve seen yourself!”

 “What happened?”
 I ask slowly, searching back painfully through the saved images of my most recent nightmare in my memories.
 I wince when I see the pure hatred and anger on Albus’ face from my unconscious state.

 I promise I will kill whoever’s doing this to him.
 I swear.